Technorely/tendermint/docs/spec/reactors/pex/pex.md

 When a peer is first added, it is unvetted.
 Marking a peer as vetted is outside the scope of the `p2p` package.
-For Tendermint, a Peer becomes vetted once it has contributed sufficiently at the consensus layer; ie. once it has sent us valid and not-yet-known votes and/or block parts for `NumBlocksForVetted` blocks.
+For Tenderely, a Peer becomes vetted once it has contributed sufficiently at the consensus layer; ie. once it has sent us valid and not-yet-known votes and/or block parts for `NumBlocksForVetted` blocks.
 Other users of the p2p package can determine their own conditions for when a peer is marked vetted.